 The Ides of March – What Does It Mean?

-Writers Write is a resource for writers.
 In this post, we look at the Ides of March.
 What does it mean and when was it used?

 The Ides of March was the usual way of saying ’15 March’ in Roman times.
 The idea of the Ides being dangerous was created by Shakespeare.
-Each month has an Ides (often the 15th) and this date was not associated with death or foreboding before the play was written.
+Each month has an Ides (often the 15th) and this date was not associated with death or foreboding before The Tragedy of Julius Caesar was written.

-What are the Ides?
+What Are The Ides?

 The months of the Roman calendar were arranged around three named days – the Kalends, the Nones and the Ides.
 Other days were calculated around these reference points: